Understanding the Effects of Permanent Faults in GPU's Parallelism Management and Control Units: Introduction

 \section{Introduction}

-Graphics Processing Units (GPUs) are increasingly adopted in several fields, including High-Performance Computing (HPC), autonomous robots, automotive, and aerospace applications.
+GPUs are increasingly adopted in several fields, including High-Performance Computing (HPC), autonomous robots, automotive, and aerospace applications.
 The use of GPUs in applications that wander off their traditional fields (gaming, multimedia, and consumer market) has suddenly pushed the interest and posed questions, about their reliability~\cite{gpus_in_safety_critical_2018}.

 Currently, active GPU research targets the evaluation of reliability and the identification of feasible improvements.
-Most studies highlight a high sensitivity of GPUs to transient faults~\cite{tc2016, tr2019, luisEntrena2020Sensitivity, dueKojiro2021, Sulivan2021NVIDIADDR, LLFI2014, Vallero2017, GPUQin, Nie2018, Yang21}, caused by the high number of available resources and the advanced semiconductor technology they adopt.
+Most studies highlight a high sensitivity of GPUs to transient faults~\cite{tc2016, tr2019, luisEntrena2020Sensitivity, dueKojiro2021, Sulivan2021NVIDIADDR, Vallero2017, GPUQin, Nie2018, Yang21}, caused by the high number of available resources and the advanced semiconductor technology they adopt.
 Additionally, the parallelism management and control units of GPUs have been shown to be particularly critical since their corruption affects multiple threads~\cite{Rech_DSN2014, dueKojiro2021}.
 The parallelism of GPUs, which provides unquestionable benefit in terms of performance, is, then, one of the most vulnerable characteristics of the device.
 GPU manufacturers have provided effective reliability countermeasures by improving the memory cells design~\cite{selse2014}, adding error-correcting codes~\cite{ferraz_2022}, hardware structures for fault testing~\cite{nvidia_ist_2019}, and proposing software checksum~\cite{Siva22} or multi-threading redundancy~\cite{Wadden14}.